valentinHenry/blaireau/README.md

 Delete uses the same [where](#where-dsl) dsl as Select or Update.

 #### Commands
-Once your `delete` function fits your needs, you have three functions which you can use.
+Once your `delete` command fits your needs, you have three functions which you can use.

 The `toCommand` function returns a **Skunk** `Command[...]`
 ```scala